Flaithrí Ó Maolchonaire

-Flaithrí Ó Maolchonaire (also known as Florence Conry, Conroy, O'Mulconry, Omoelchonry Omulconner; c.1560 – 18 November 1629), was an Irish Franciscan and theologian, founder of the College of St Anthony of Padua, Leuven, and Archbishop of Tuam.
+Flaithrí Ó Maolchonaire (also known as Florence Conry, Conroy, O'Mulconry, Omoelchonry Omulconner; c.
+1560 – 18 November 1629), was an Irish Franciscan and theologian, founder of the College of St Anthony of Padua, Leuven, and Archbishop of Tuam.

 Early life and career

 Flaithrí Ó Maolchonaire was born in the townland of Figh, civil parish of Tibohine, barony of Frenchpark, County Roscommon.
 His father and mother were Fíthil and Onóra Ó Maolchonaire.
 Two other sons survived to adulthood, Maoilechlainn and Firbisigh.
 They belonged to a well-known family of historians and poets whose principal estate was at Cluain Plocáin (Ballymulconry), civil parish of Kiltrustan, County Roscommon.
 Flaithrí was brought up in the family profession.

 He studied for the priesthood at Salamanca, entering the Irish college founded in 1592. Ó Maolchonaire first studied the liberal arts and philosophy.
 On 10 December 1594, he was in the third year of his studies at Salamanca.
 A year earlier he had translated into Irish a short Castilian catechism by Jerónimo de Ripalda SJ.
 The original is a simple catechetical work written in Aristotelian master-pupil dialogue.
-According to Mícheál Mac Craith, Ó Maolchonaire's translation pointedly referred to the Irish as Eirinnach rather than Gaedheal.
+According to Mícheál Mac Craith, Ó Maolchonaire's translation pointedly referred to the Irish as Éirinnach rather than Gaedheal.

 After five years at the Salamanca Irish college, Ó Maolchonaire left to join the Franciscan province of Santiago.
 Aodh Mac Cathmhaoil was among his classmates in the Salamanca Franciscan friary.
 They and nine of their peers in the Santiago province were later raised to the episcopacy, an unprecedented development in the history of the order.
 In a memorial of 1606, Francisco Arias Dávila y Bobadilla, conde de Puñonrostro, stated that Ó Maolchonaire was ordained after taking the habit of the friars minor.